General Introduction to

 塞不通,为外皮肤所伤也。三者,房室,金刃,虫兽所伤。以此详之,病由都尽。

-This theory has laid a
+This theory

-developments of aetiology and pathology of TCM.
+influenced the later developments of aetiology and pathology

 The

-divided into 25 chapters
+is divided into 25

-according to types of diseases, discussing characteristics of aetiology,
+chapters according to types of diseases,

-pathology, diagnosis and treatments of
+diagnosis and treatments of

-more than 40 kinds of diseases.
-It also deals with
+more than 40 kinds of

-262 prescriptions and methods for
+262 prescriptions

-differentiating diseases according to pathological changes of
+pathological changes of

-Fu and their interrelations.
-Because of time limits, today we
+and their interrelations.
+Because of time limits,

-Jin Kui Yao Lue.
+Jin Kui

-2. Chapter 8 on Pulse,
+2. Chapter

-Symptoms and Treatment of Bentun
+8 on Pulse, Symptoms and Treatment of

-Syndrome
+Bentun Syndrome

 奔豚气病脉证